What is Chin Reduction Surgery?

 The chin plays a central role in facial beauty.
 However, the chin’s size is not always the sole problem.
 Chin reduction surgery can help a

-- Wide chin: Chin reduction is the best surgery to fix a wide chin and jaw.
+- Wide chin: Chin reduction is the surgery to fix a wide chin and jaw.
 The surgical procedure can effectively make the chin narrower or pointier.
 The jaw will appear to converge together at a smaller angle, looking smoother and softer

 - Long chin: Some people complain of their chin being too low and far from the lips.
 This specific issue can ruin the proportions of the lower half of your face and the harmony between your nose, mouth, and cheeks

 - Prominent chin: A chin that’s projecting too much forward is called a “prominent chin”.
 Chin trimming can reduce the chin prominence, bringing it more inward

 - Bifurcated chin: A typical masculine chin feature.
 It’s when the chin appears separated with a line in the middle.
 Chin shaving removes the protruding tubercles, smoothening your chin and making it more feminine

 As you can see, long chin reduction does more than just make your chin smaller.
 All of these problems can be tackled together in one chin reduction procedure.
 It can make your chin smaller, shorter, and narrower all at once.

 Sometimes, however, chin reduction results might be asymmetric, uneven, or just less-than-ideal.
 This is where the surgeon’s expertise plays a role.
 You must never compromise when it comes to choosing the right surgeon for a chin reshaping surgery.

 If you’re considering surgery to reduce the chin, then you should know that it’s not too demanding.
 You’re an ideal candidate if: